aarons-talks/2019-10-21-GoLab/README.md

 # Run The Demo

 Below is how how to do the demo yourself.
-The instructions are for Linux/Mac OS X systems.
+The instructions are for Linux/Mac OS X systems, and I'm assuming you have Go 1.13

 ## First Way: Build With Athens and an Upstream VCS